Overcome (All That Remains album): Release and promotion

-Two of the album's tracks, "Two Weeks" and "Chiron", were made available as downloadable content for Rock Band on September 9, 2008.
-The tracks were exclusive to Rock Band for one week before the album was released.

 "Two Weeks" was added to the band's MySpace page on September 8, 2008, to help promote the release of the song pack on Rock Band.
-It is the album's second single and a music video has been released for it.
+It is the album's second single and a music video was released for it.
 The song has since become their biggest hit to date, and their first to enter the top ten on Billboard's Mainstream Rock Tracks.

-The album entered the Billboard 200 at #16, and has sold over 500,000 copies.

 The band released their third single from the album, "Forever In Your Hands", to radio on June 15, 2009.
 This also featured an acoustic version of the song, the first time the band had released an acoustic song.

-On October 7, 2009, the band released the bonus track "Frozen", previously available in Japan only, as a free download from their website.
-On the same day, a music video for "Forever In Your Hands" was released.
+Music videos were created for all three singles.

+Two of the album's tracks, "Two Weeks" and "Chiron", were made available as downloadable content for Rock Band on September 9, 2008.
+The tracks were exclusive to Rock Band for one week before the album was released.

+The album was officially released on September 16, 2008 and entered the Billboard 200 at #16, selling nearly 30,000 copies in its first week.
+Internationally, the album reached number 15 on the Canadian albums chart and number 82 in Japan.
+In 2023, Labonte announced that the record had sold over 500,000 copies.

 On March 17, 2010, "Days Without" was released on the Rock Band Network as a downloadable song.
 On April 8, 2010, "Forever In Your Hands" followed.
 Finally, "Undone" was released on April 27, 2010.